MarcusOrtiz/NLPFinalProject/README.md

   - Discriminative_regression: Regression model code
 - Data: Datasets and synthetic data

-## For detailed dependencies required to run the mode, please refer to requirements.txt
+## For detailed dependencies required to run the code, please refer to requirements.txt